-The room, a great place to work on papers, is available for students after 3 PM each day and on weekends.† You are welcome to use the lab if it is not being use for a class or workshop or test administration.†
+The room, a great place to work on papers, is available for students after 3 PM most days and on weekends.† You are welcome to use the lab if it is not being use for a class or workshop or test administration.†

 DROP-IN TUTORING SESSIONS

-Tutors are available to help members of the college community at any stage of the writing process.† We are currently staffing for Spring 2014.† Currently a tutors is available Monday and Wednesday afternoons 3:30-5:30.† Drop in M-S Hall 233.† No appointment is needed.†
+Tutors are available to help members of the college community at any stage of the writing process.† We are currently staffing for Fall 2014.† If you need assistance before we open formally, please call Dr. Mitchell at 6225 or drop by her office (McGlothlin-Street Hall) Tuesdays between 3 and 4:45. in M-S Hall 233.†

 Tutors specialize in general needs; it is helpful if you bring your assignment.† Tutors are tutors (not editors).† A tutor will not correct a paper; however she or he will to find a pattern of errors and model corrections.
 Occasionally a tutor will have to meet with visitors in a nearby classroom to accommodate a workshop, but there will always be a sign directing visitors to the tutor.

 For students who have time to plan ahead, a professional tutor is available.† Dr. Mitchell is available Tuesdays 3-5 in her office (M-S Hall 230).† Contact her (via email with the campus email system where you may find her email address) if you would like to make an appointment.

 SPECIAL TUTORING NEEDS

 Dr. Mitchell is happy to work with students who need to develop a plan for success and/or students who want more help diagnosing a problem with writing.† Students and/or faculty members are welcome to contact her for help with a paper (or papers) and/or a writing concern.† Email her and/or stop by her office in M-S Hall 230.